PostHog/posthog.com/contents/handbook/product/paid-features.md

 * **Significant improvements to existing features will be paid only where it’s viable to split out the new functionality (e.g. Paths 2.0)**
     * **Why?** As above
 * **Improvements to existing functionality and bug fixes will be free for all (e.g. resolving data integrity issues, new information architecture, "turbo mode".**
-   * **Why?** It's critical that everyone using our product gets the best experience we can offer, no matter if free or paid
+   * **Why?** It's critical that everyone using our product gets the best experience we can offer, no matter if free or paid.

 ## How do we enable discovery of paid features?